The Nov. 8 California election is fast approaching, and the outlook is grim for both Prop 26 and Prop 27.

 Private sportsbook companies would secure licenses from the state and partner with tribes in the state to offer their online sportsbooks to Californians, such as DraftKings California.
 Sports betting revenue would fund homelessness and addiction programs in California.
-It would also share some revenue with non-gaming tribes.
+It would also share some revenue with non-participating tribes.

 The private sports betting companies are looking for a stake in what could become the largest online sports betting market in the US, with California having the country’s largest population by far at just under 40 million residents.
 Prop 27 is the private sportsbooks’ attempt to secure the largest stake possible in California’s potential sports betting market.